Skip to main content

 noOverlap(sequence: SequenceVar, transitions?: number[][]): void

-Constrain a set of interval variables (forming a sequence variable) to not overlap.
+Constrain a set of interval variables (forming a sequence variable) not to overlap.

 Parameters